How to Paint a Brick Fireplace: Your Complete Guide (2025)

 Materials Needed to Paint Brick

-2. Paint of choice (I used this paint in the color Perfect Taupe.)
+- Paint of choice (I used this paint in the color Perfect Taupe)

 Alternatively, you could also choose to use a paint sprayer if you have access to one or want to invest in one.
-Paint sprayers are amazing tools that cut the time it takes to paint significantly.
+Paint sprayers are amazing tools that significantly cut down the time it takes to paint.

 If you choose to spray paint, ensure that your sprayer can handle the thicker masonry primer.
 Additionally, you will have much more prep work to tape off and protect surrounding areas from overspray.

-Whether you choose to hand paint v. spray paint your brick fireplace, follow these simple steps for a beautiful finish.
+Whether you choose to hand paint vs. spray paint your brick fireplace, follow these simple steps for a beautiful finish.

 Step 1: Thoroughly Clean Your Brick